-NOTE: The new and old motor components are not interchangeable.
+NOTE: For original VS configurations, The new and old motor components are not interchangeable.

-8.1.
-Slide the crown onto the motor.

-NOTE: For VS configurations, use the new crown that is included with the motor.
-For HS configurations, discard the included crown and use the existing crown that was removed previously.
+- 8.1.
+Slide the crown onto the motor. - NOTE: For VS configurations, use the new crown that is included with the motor.
+For HS configurations, discard the included crown and use the existing crown that was removed previously. - 8.2.

-- 8.2.
 Place the drive key into the slot of the motor shaft and slide the new drive onto the motor shaft and over the drive key. - 8.3.
-Secure the drive using the supplied retaining ring. - 9.
+Secure the drive using the supplied retaining ring. - 8.4.
+For HS configurations with the 3.5" roller tube, slide the drive adaptor removed previously onto the drive and secure with the existing two screws. - 9.
 Attach the new motor assembly to the end plate using the new screws and nuts provided. - 10.
 Slide the new motor assembly into the roller tube.
 Ensure that the motor drive gear and crown are properly seated inside the roller tube.

-NOTICE For the HS configuration: When the crown is seated in the roller tube, the canopy edge with the polyrod must be in the fabric groove of the crown.
+NOTICEFor HS configurations: When the crown is seated in the roller tube, the canopy edge with the polyrod must be in the fabric groove of the crown.

 - 11. Route the motor cable through the access hole in the back of the case. - 12.
-Ensure the roller tube idler plug is seated in the glide bearing. - 13.
-Position motor end plate on the case and attach using the screws removed previously. - 14.
-Route the new motor wire into the coach and attach (refer to wiring diagrams on page 20 for the appropriate control system).
+Ensure the roller tube idler plug is seated in the glide bearing.

+- 13. Position motor end plate on the case and attach using the screws removed previously. - 14.
+Route the new motor wire into the coach and attach (refer to wiring diagrams on page 22 for the appropriate control system).
 Ensure that the wire colors match (i.e. red to red and black to black).
 All wiring must conform to NEC (National Electrical Code) and local codes. - 15.
 Use the manual override to begin rolling the canopy onto the roller tube, the material must roll over the top of the roller tube.
 Ensure the fabric rolls evenly onto the roller tube. - 16.
-Restore power to the awning. - Extend and retract the awning. - 18.
+Restore power to the awning. - 17.
+Extend and retract the awning. - 18.
 It will be necessary to adjust the motor limits.
 Refer to page 3. - 19.
 Install the top cover. - 20.
 Reposition the adjacent awning if it has been moved.
 Ensure that all the retaining bolts are properly tightened to 10 ft-lbs. - 21.
 After replacing the motor, it is recommended that a calibration routine is run on the affected awning because of possible variations in motor performance.
 Refer to page 4.